Training and development

-Wesfarmers’ businesses provide job-specific and career development training which includes technical skills, product knowledge, customer service, team work and leadership.
-These programs are available to full-time, part-time and casual team members.
+Wesfarmers’ businesses provide job-specific and career development training in a wide range of areas targeting technical skills, product knowledge, customer service, teamwork and leadership.
+These programs vary by business and are available to full-time, part-time and casual team members.

-At the Wesfarmers Group level, the Talent Team is focused on connecting leaders to our guiding principles and strategic focus areas and to other leaders across the Group.
-We seek to support our leaders’ development in collaboration with the businesses in which they are employed.
+At the Wesfarmers Group level, the Talent Team connects leaders to our objective, values, leadership model and strategic focus areas as well as to other leaders across the Group.
+Wesfarmers supports leaders’ development in collaboration with the businesses.

-We focus on setting standards for talent, leading cross-divisional talent development processes and supporting the individual development of our most critical and highest potential leaders.
+We set standards for talent, leading cross-divisional succession management and talent development processes and supporting the individual development of our most critical senior leaders.

 Our processes for identifying, developing and retaining talent are categorised into four work streams: Know, Grow, Connect and Include, as shown below.